misterunix/basicbots/README.md

-# **basicbots**
+# **BasicBots**🤖

-## **What is basicbots?**
-**basicbots** is a programming game where you program your robot to compete against other robots.

-## **What is the inspiration?**
+## **What is BasicBots?**
+**BasicBots** is a game that gives you experience of a robo-fight two bots competiting with each other.

+## **My Inspiration**
-My first introduction to programming combat games was [Tom Poindexter's](https://github.com/tpoindex) original [crobots](http://tpoindex.github.io/crobots/) from 1985.
-Which is, IMHO, still a whole lot of fun to play.
+My first exposure to programming combat games was [Tom Poindexter's](https://github.com/tpoindex) original [crobots](http://tpoindex.github.io/crobots/) from 1985, for me which is still gives an experience to play.

-## **Graphics, or the lack of.**
-In keeping with the look and feel of the late 70s and early 80s, the battlefield display is strictly ASCII.

-## **basicbots programming language,**
+## **User Interface**
+By not loosing the charm and feel of the game I have given it the original ASCII effect that creates an amazing view for the player.

+## **Programming Language**
- **basicbots** uses a subset of *BASIC*.
+ **BasicBots** uses a subset of *BASIC*.
 Why *BASIC*?
-Well, because why not? *BASIC* is not a completely dead language, but for those of us old enough this should take you back in time to the versions around the late 1970s and early 1980s.
-If not, that is okay as well.
-You can get a sample of what it was like to live in the 8-bit world when computers were simpler.
+Well, to give an experience to the players of what its like to play on the 8 bit view a time machine taking back to the old world charm of the gamers.
+It will once again give the wxperince of arcade gaming .

-## Building
+## **Build Instruction**

 To build basicbots, simply call `make` - this will build Linux and Windows binaries.
 The OSX port has not been prepared yet.

-## basicbots is my first Open Source project.
+## **My First Open Source Contribution**

-I expect it will take time for me to learn the ins and outs of managing an Open Source project.
-I ask for your help, in all areas of the project.
+I expect it will take time for me to learn the do's and dont's the key tips of managing an > Open Source project. the project is open for all the contributor to engage and make an impact of there own.

 - Fixing spelling errors and typos.
 - Creating documentation.